codingwithgeert/fossil-website/README.md

 ## Code

-- testing code is from [Unittest](https://docs.python.org/3/library/unittest.html#unittest.TestCase.assertIn)
+- Testing code is from [Unittest](https://docs.python.org/3/library/unittest.html#unittest.TestCase.assertIn)
-- used the udemy video Build Ecommerce Website to Master Django and Python as reference.
+- Used the udemy video Build Ecommerce Website to Master Django and Python as reference.
+- The email template sent to user is from udemy video Build Ecoommerce Webiste to Master Django and Python.
 - The videos from Code institute.
-- card code is from official bootstrap website.
+- Card code is from official bootstrap website.

 ### Acknowledgements

 - My mentor Juan Monetti who helped and explained me alot.
 - Special thanks to the tutor team of Code Institute to answer all my questions I had during this milestone project.
+- And all the other staff at Code Institute!